ComputerMentorsGroup/MTA-HTML5/lesson 9/README.md

 The **datatype** could mean it's a string of text (varchar), a number that (int), timestamp, or many other things!
 For more info on datatypes, visit: http://www.cs.toronto.edu/~nn/csc309/guide/pointbase/docs/html/htmlfiles/dev_datatypesandconversionsFIN.html

-8. **Let's continue using the example form we created previously.
-Type the following: **
+8. Let's continue using the example form we created previously.
+Type the following, using *SHIFT+ENTER* to go down each line.
+Press **ENTER** at the very end.

 CREATE TABLE Demo (